-The hutong tour part of Beijing tours is a unique cultural experience that allows you to take a glance on the traditional local life.
+The hutong tour part of Beijing tours is a unique cultural experience that allows you to take a glance at the traditional local life.
 Beijing's famous Hutongs or alleyways are unique housing structures that have been home to Beijing's families for centuries.
 A "Hutong" is an ancient city alley or lane typically lined with Siheyuan (the traditional residential areas of the people of Beijing, also known as Beijing Quadrangle).
-In fact a Hutong is the passage formed between the walls of Siheyuan.
+In fact, a Hutong is a passage formed between the walls of Siheyuan.
 A Siheyuan is a walled compound of small buildings surrounding a courtyard.
-Most Hutongs run east-west because many Siheyuan face south for better lighting.
+Most Hutongs run east-west because many Siheyuan faces south for better lighting.
 Most are narrow alleys but some are wide streets that run for several kilometers.
 Hutongs are a glimpse into local people's lives.
 Many families have lived in a single Hutong for centuries.

 Hutongs are windows into common Beijinger's culture and history.
 It is said that there are still about 4.550 Hutongs left in Beijing.
 Most of them were built during the Yuan (1271-1368), Ming (1368-1911), and Qing (1644-1911) Dynasties.
 Traditionally only one family lived in one Siheyuan, but after the founding of the People's Republic of China, many families would live together in a single Siheyuan.
 Since most people have spent their entire lives in a single Siheyuan, everybody gets to know everybody else in their area and a single Hutong becomes like a small village within the larger metropolis of Beijing.